Opportunity Mindset

 If you have responded to past failures with pessimism, mourning the misfortune and surrendering in disappointment, you must confront this opportunity destroying pattern.
 Failures are common in worthwhile endeavors.
 Success is not for the faint of heart.
 If high achievement were simple, it would lose its sparkle.
 Fighting through adversity is our human heritage.
 Embrace it. grow from it.
 Learn from it.
 But most of all, find opportunity in the struggle.

 New ventures push abilities, challenge resolve and expose weakness.
 Oh yea, and develop skill.
-Success is the crown jewel of courageous, curious explorations in to the unknown.
+Success is the crown jewel of courageous, curious explorations into the unknown.

 Benefits of an Opportunity Mindset